dharma-eng/dharma-smart-wallet/README.md

 # Dharma Smart Wallet (dharma-smart-wallet)

-> An upgradeable, joint-custody, meta-transaction-enabled smart wallet for Dharma users.
+> An upgradeable, meta-transaction-enabled smart wallet that enables Dharma users to keep custody of their funds with an added security backstop.

 ![GitHub](https://img.shields.io/github/license/dharmaprotocol/dharma-smart-wallet.svg)
 ![CircleCI](https://img.shields.io/circleci/build/github/dharmaprotocol/dharma-smart-wallet/master?token=cfe6c9bcab23789a52477ff865f9fe2d66e87ce7)

 ## Summary
-The **Dharma Smart Wallet** is a 2/2 "multisig" smart contract that:
+The **Dharma Smart Wallet** is a 2/2 "multisig" smart contract, controlled by the user's Dharma Key Ring and by Dharma Labs, that:
 - allows users to **make deposits and mint cDai or cUSDC from Compound** by simply sending Dai or USDC to their smart wallet address, even **before a contract has been deployed** to that address
-- allows users to **make withdrawals without paying for gas**, by providing signed messages that are validated against their **Dharma KeyRing contract** and by the **Dharma Key Registry**
+- allows users to **make withdrawals without paying for gas**, by providing signed messages that are validated against both the user's **Dharma Key Ring contract** and against the **Dharma Key Registry** and relayed by Dharma
 - allows users to **recover their account if access is lost or compromised** after a seven-day timelock, or to opt out of account recovery entirely, via the **Account Recovery Manager**
-- allows for **upgrades to all user smart wallets at once**, without requiring any action on behalf of the user, and with a seven-day timelock before upgrading to a new implementation, using the **Upgrade Beacon Controller Manager**
+- allows for **upgrades to all user smart wallets at once**, without requiring any action on behalf of the user, and with a seven-day timelock prior to each upgrade, using the **Upgrade Beacon Controller Manager**

-The **Dharma Key Ring** is an N/M "multisig" smart contract that:
+The **Dharma Key Ring** is an N/M "multisig" smart contract, controlled and configured by the user, that:
-- is **owned and controlled entirely by the user** and controls access to their Dharma Smart Wallet so that they **retain custody over their own funds at all times**
+- enables flexible, secure access to their Dharma Smart Wallet so that they **retain custody over their own funds at all times**
 - allows users to **take actions on their smart wallet without paying for gas**, simply by providing signed messages that map to keys that they have set on their key ring
 - allows users to **add multiple devices to their Dharma Smart Wallet** using existing devices so that their **keys stay on their own devices**, not in the cloud
-- allows for **upgrades to all user key rings at once**, without requiring any action on behalf of the user, and with a seven-day timelock before upgrading to a new implementation, using the **Upgrade Beacon Controller Manager**
+- allows for **upgrades to all user key rings at once**, without requiring any action on behalf of the user, and with a seven-day timelock prior to each upgrade, using the **Upgrade Beacon Controller Manager**

 ## Table of Contents
 - [Contract Deployment Addresses & Verified Source Code](#contract-deployment-addresses-&-verified-source-code)